dh7/damien-henry.com/README.md

      -H "x-rebuild-token: your-secret-token"
    ```

+## AI Chat Feature

+The site includes an AI chatbot that knows your entire website:

+1. Add `OPENAI_API_KEY` to your environment variables
+2. During build, all page content is extracted to `public/page-content.json`
+3. The chatbot uses this content to answer visitor questions

+See `SETUP.md` for detailed configuration.

 ## Customization

 - Edit `styles/globals.css` to customize the appearance
 - Modify `pages/index.tsx` to adjust the page layout and settings
 - Update `next.config.js` to add more image domains if needed

+## How It Works

+1. **Build Time**: Fetches all Notion pages and generates static HTML
+2. **Runtime**: ISR (Incremental Static Regeneration) keeps pages fresh
+3. **Updates**: Use the hidden refresh button to pull latest Notion changes
+4. **New Pages**: Auto-generate on first visit or trigger full rebuild